Avoidant personality disorder is a mental condition in which a person has a lifelong pattern of feeling very:

 Personality disorder - avoidant

-American Psychiatric Association.
-Avoidant personality disorder.
-Diagnostic and Statistical Manual of Mental Disorders: DSM-5.
+American Psychiatric Association website.
+Personality disorders.
+Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
-Arlington, VA: American Psychiatric Publishing.
-2013;672-675.
+Text Revision (DSM-5-TR), Washington, DC: American Psychiatric Association Publishing; 2022.

 Blais MA, Smallwood P, Groves JE, Rivas-Vazquez RA, Hopwood CJ.
 Personality and personality disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 39.